epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-11-inkscape-logo-03-coloring.markdown

 You must ungroup each object and union each, before you do both.

 I found this Cool Splatter here.
+It was made by 'Bonang Respati Satmoko'.
+Using GIMP and later Inkscape.
-But it is not mine.
-So I can't put it in the SVG source.
+Since the spallter is not mine, I can't put it in the SVG source.
+I want to keep the SVG source original.

 * <https://archive.org/details/SplatterCat>